BESS Dispatch Optimization for IPPs: How SoH Errors Create Revenue Leakage

 This is the more dangerous case.
 BMS reports 85% SoH, actual capacity is 74%.

 Regulation bids: You commit 8 MW regulation capacity.
-When a regulation-up event requires sustained discharge, your asset reaches its physical lower SoC limit before the event window closes.
-You fail to deliver — costing you the regulation payment for that interval and potentially triggering a non-compliance flag under EMA rules.
+When a regulation-up event requires sustained discharge, your asset reaches its lower SoC limit before the event window closes.
+You fail to deliver, which can cost you the interval and trigger a non-compliance flag.

-Energy arbitrage: You schedule a full charge from 0900–1200 during low USEP price window, intending to discharge 1400–1700 during peak.
-But actual capacity is lower — your projected discharge falls short of the contracted volume.
+Energy arbitrage: You schedule a full charge from 0900 to 1200 during the low USEP price window and plan to discharge from 1400 to 1700 during the peak.
+But actual capacity is lower, so the projected discharge falls short.

-Degradation acceleration: Dispatch software calculates charge rate based on usable window duration.
-If it believes usable capacity is 17 MWh but actual is 14.8 MWh, it charges at effectively higher C-rate to fill the assumed window — directly accelerating capacity fade and lithium plating risk.
+Degradation acceleration: If the system believes usable capacity is 17 MWh but actual is 14.8 MWh, it charges at an effectively higher C-rate to fill the assumed window.
+That directly accelerates fade and plating risk.

 Scenario B: BMS Underestimates SoH